 Now, I’m in the car.
 After a long time of not, the car is moving.
 What’s his name’s driving.
 We’re going fast.
 I’m puking out of the window.

-I awake, not unlike Satan on the burning lake of fire in Paradise Lost; only, actually, I’m in my bed in my underwear and desert boots.
+I awake, not unlike despair-racked Satan on the burning lake of fire in Paradise Lost; only, actually, I’m in my bed in my underwear and desert boots.

 I vaguely remembered something about my tooth missing.
 I felt with my hand.
 No, it wasn’t in my mouth, nor on the dresser, nor in either pocket of my wadded up Levis.
-Not in the front pocket of my vomit stained shirt, whose smell almost prompted a heave.
+Not in the front pocket of my vomit besplattered shirt, whose smell almost prompted a heave.
 No, my fake tooth was long gone, runover, crushed, obliterated somewhere along the shoulder of I-26.

 I’ve never liked lying, and I’m not good at it.
 But on this occasion I lied to my mother.
 I told her I had gotten sick at the dance (technically true) and gone out to vomit (technically true) and lost my tooth somewhere outside the American Legion Hut (patently false).*